TABLE-China's monthly forex purchases

 Dec07 -230.3 * Nov07 351.2 145.3 Oct07 143.2 -73.4 Sep07 538.8 152.2 Aug07 213.6 -43.2 Jul07 376.3 83.4 Jun07 205.2 -12.6 May07 234.8 2.0 Apr07 230.2 -8.5 Mar07 251.6 -19.3

-Source: Calculated by Reuters based on People's Bank of China data (Compiled by Aileen Wang)
+Source: Calculated by Reuters based on People's Bank of China data ($1 = 6.3547 Chinese Yuan) (Reporting by Zhou Xin and Kevin Yao; Editing by Jacqueline Wong)